-- More often than not, boards of directors assign formal responsibility for overseeing management's risk assessment and risk management process to a board committee. - Delegation of risk oversight to a board subcommittee is most common among public companies.
+- More often than not, boards of directors assign formal responsibility for overseeing management's risk assessment and risk management process to a board committee. - Delegation of risk oversight to a board subcommittee is most common among large organizations and public companies.

-BOARD SUBCOMMITTEE WITH PRIMARY OVERSIGHT RESPONSIBILITY
+BOARD RISK OVERSIGHT STRUCTURE BOARD SUBCOMMITTEE WITH PRIMARY OVERSIGHT RESPONSIBILITY